santipabWannakiri/spring-boot-centralized-logging-aop/README.md

 Or the other way that is more convenient than above is to use `Lombok`.
 You need to add lombok dependency, and then just put annotation `@Slf4j` on top of the class that you would like to logger.
 And once you log, you can call log.info, log.debug, etc. without initializing a logger instance.

 ![enter image description here](images/logger-lombok.png)

+From the example code above, you're going to see that I captured the logger in two steps.\
+`First one: when a method save was called.
+I capture the class name, method name, and request payload.`\
+`Second one: after the method is saved, I capture the class name, method name, and response payload.`

+And to get the class name and method name, we need to call another class and provide some hardcode as well.
+While this approach is straightforward and effective, But let's see if we have 10 or 20 methods, and they are also placed in different classes.
+This will have potential drawbacks, especially in terms of performance impact, impact on log analysis, and maintenance overhead.